manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_06_Lab6_Ex2_Test_MRM _DLP_Policies.md

 7. If necessary, log in as the **Admin** with a password of **Pa55w.rd**.

 8. In the **Edge** browser, you should have one tab open with Outlook on the web for Alex Wilber.
-Select Alex's user icon in the upper right hand corner of the screen, and in the **My account** window that appears, select **Sign out**.
+Select Alex's user icon in the upper right-hand corner of the screen, and in the **My account** window that appears, select **Sign out**.

 9. In the browser tab in which you are signed out, enter the following URL in the address bar: **https://outlook.office365.com**